nf-core/website/markdown/usage/installation.md

 An analysis pipeline chains the execution of multiple tools together.
-Historically, all tools would have to be manually installed, often a source of great frustration and a key step where reproducibility between analyses is lost.
-All nf-core pipelines fully utilise the built-in support for software packaging that Nextflow offers - namely Docker, Singularity and Conda:
+Historically, all tools would have to be manually installed, often a source of great frustration and a key step where reproducibility between analyses is lost. nf-core pipelines utilise the built-in support for software packaging that Nextflow offers: all can work with Docker and Singularity, and most pipelines also have support for Conda.

 * [Docker](https://docs.docker.com/install/)
   * Typically used locally / on single-user servers and the cloud.